 4.10.1 This software must never be loaded onto public computers or utilized on open networks.

+4.11 Export Controlled Material should not be loaded onto flash drives unless first cleared with the Export Control Office.

 5.0 Transmission of Export Controlled Material

 5.1 Export Controlled Material may not be e-mailed to individuals who are not authorized to have access to said data.